Contact-Anchored Proprioceptive Odometry for Legged and Wheel-Legged Robots: Kinematics-Based Yaw Estimation via Multi-Contact Geometric Consistency

+and the corresponding yaw offset is injected into the subsequent yaw observation used by the attitude estimator.
+Equivalently, if $z^{\psi}_{k,\mathrm{imu}}$ denotes the yaw observation from the IMU attitude channel, the corrected observation is

+Thus the geometric cue acts as a soft heading prior while preserving the estimator's own temporal filtering.

 Our implementation uses a contact-dependent schedule for $\alpha_k$ that matches the code logic.
-When fewer than four end-effectors are in stance (typical during walking, or when contacts are uncertain), we reset the accumulation timer and keep a small gain $\alpha_k=\alpha_0$ to avoid over-correcting under intermittent contact changes.
-When all four feet are simultaneously in stance and remain stable (prolonged standing), we ramp $\alpha_k$ linearly from $\alpha_0$ to $1$ over a time constant $T_\psi$:
+When fewer than all configured end-effectors are in stance (typical during walking, or when contacts are uncertain), we reset the accumulation timer and keep a small gain $\alpha_k=\alpha_0$ to avoid over-correcting under intermittent contact changes.
+When all configured contacts are simultaneously in stance and remain stable (prolonged standing), we ramp $\alpha_k$ linearly from $\alpha_0$ to $1$ over a time constant $T_\psi$:

 where $t_0$ is the time when full support is first detected.
-This design has an important practical consequence: during long stationary standing with stable multi-contact, the yaw correction \eqref{eq:yaw_update} continuously re-anchors the heading to the contact geometry, effectively arresting IMU yaw drift.
+This design has an important practical consequence: during long stationary standing with stable multi-contact, the yaw observation correction \eqref{eq:yaw_obs_bias} continuously re-anchors the heading to the contact geometry, effectively arresting IMU yaw drift.

 When IMU yaw constraints are disabled, \eqref{eq:yaw_circmean}--\eqref{eq:yaw_update} still provide a purely kinematics-derived heading reference.
 In this mode, the heading is no longer tied to inertial integration, but residual drift can still arise from unmodeled attitude coupling, contact compliance, and minor slip; therefore, we treat the kinematics-derived yaw primarily as a stabilizing prior rather than an absolute compass.